Topics on this page:

 - What is the Housing Code?

-- Definition of "habitable room"
+- Definition of "habitable room" or "bedroom"

 - Exterior property areas